Voter identification laws in the United States: Public opinion

 Public opinion polls have shown broad support for voter ID laws among voters in the United States.
 A 2011 Rasmussen poll found that 75% of likely voters "believe voters should be required to show photo identification, such as a driver's license, before being allowed to vote."
 A 2012 Fox News poll produced similar results, revealing that 87% of Republicans, 74% of independent voters, and 52% of Democrats supported new voter ID laws.

-More recently, a 2021 Pew Research poll showed that 93% of Republicans and 61% of Democrats (Note: Figures include Independents who reported leaning towards either party.) favor requirements that voters show government-issued photo ID to vote.
-A 2021 Monmouth poll found that 56% of self-identified liberals and 84% of nonwhite voters favored photo ID requirements.
+More recently, A 2021 Monmouth poll found that 56% of self-identified liberals and 84% of nonwhite voters favored photo ID requirements.
 A 2022 Gallup poll found that 97% of Republicans, 84% of independents and 53% of Democrats favored photo ID requirements.
+A 2025 Pew Research poll showed 83% of Americans supported requiring voter ID.

 Although all major political demographics support voter ID laws, a 2013 study showed significant divergence in opinion between conservative-affiliated demographics, which are staunch supporters, and liberal-affiliated demographics, which are less supportive.
 The study also showed that support depends on survey framing: when questions biased against voter ID laws are asked, support drops 15% compared to when questions favorable to voter ID laws are asked.
 A 2016 study showed that emphasizing the adverse effects of voter ID laws on eligible voters decreased popular support for such laws.
 Another 2016 study found that white people with high levels of implicit racism, but not explicit racism, were more supportive of voter ID laws when they were exposed to a fear-eliciting condition.
 A 2016 study found that partisan affiliation is a major determinant of support for voter ID laws and that Republicans are much more likely than Democrats to be concerned about voter fraud.
 Research shows that individuals who hold hostile views towards nonwhite immigrants are most likely to believe that voter fraud is rampant.

 Former Attorney General Eric Holder and others have compared the laws to a poll tax, in which southern states during the Jim Crow Era imposed voting fees, which discourage black and even some poor whites until the passage of grandfather clauses from voting.

 Some studies have failed to find a correlation between states with Voter ID laws and increased confidence in the voting system.